 Watch Our 2-min Explainer video

-A Lasting Power of Attorney, often called an LPA, is one of the most effective legal tools for protecting your future.
-It allows someone you trust to make decisions for you if you lose mental capacity.
-A common concern, however, is whether an LPA could be misused.
-The short answer is that LPAs are carefully designed with multiple safeguards to protect you, the donor.
+How Safe Is a Lasting Power of Attorney? is a question many people ask before deciding whether to put one in place.
+A Lasting Power of Attorney, often called an LPA, is one of the most effective legal tools for protecting your future, allowing someone you trust to step in if you lose mental capacity.
+It is natural to worry about whether that power could be misused.
+In practice, LPAs are built around strict legal rules and oversight, with multiple safeguards designed to protect you as the donor and ensure your wishes remain central at every stage.

 What Checks Are in Place When an LPA Is Set Up?